cherryrap/ux-engineer-test/README.md

 - some plain functional components (in "components" folder mostly),
 - some sorting of data (with lodash),
 - some css and also some scss (I used BEM, but I'm also worked with styled Components, bootstrap, antd library),
+- usage of mixins, flex, concuting style classes, modifiers, some animation (Input, Loader),
+- usage of refs and cross-browser/device optimization (focus/blur/refs in Input),
 - some animation (Loader and ShowCards scaling),
 - some cross-browser stuff (Input),
 - mixins and constants in scss.